mos3abof/mos3abof.github.io/content/poor-mans-guide-for-monitoring-a-website-using-python.md

-Title: Poor Man's Guide for Monitoring a Website in Python
+Title: Poor Man's Guide for Monitoring a Website Using Python
 Date: 2013-02-11 15:34
 Author: Mosab Ahmad
 Tags: Python, urllib, monitoring, Fabric
-Slug: poor-mans-guide-for-monitoring-a-website-in-python
+Slug: poor-mans-guide-for-monitoring-a-website-using-python

 In one of the projects I am working on there was a problem with Apache server.
 It went down almost on a daily basis, and we were reading the